MicrosoftDocs/defender-docs/articles/defender-for-cloud/asset-inventory.md

 The multiple filters at the top of the page provide a way to quickly refine the list of resources according to the question you're trying to answer.
 For example, if you wanted to know which of your machines with the tag 'Production' are missing the Log Analytics agent, you can filter the list for **Agent monitoring**:"Not installed" and **Tags**:"Production".

-As soon as you've applied filters, the summary values are updated to relate to the query results.
+As soon as you apply filters, the summary values are updated to relate to the query results.

 ### 3 - Export tools